AlejandroBermudezVargas/CenfotecSystem---Local/README.md

 # CenfotecSystem---Local
 This project we will be developing the local presentation of the Cenfotec Project

+# Colaborators
+- Alejandro Bermúdez Vargas
+- Jhonny Camacho Madrigal
+- Fabio Flores Manrique
+- Diego Mora Fernández
+- Esteban Montes González

-Lenguages used in the project:
+# Lenguages used in the project:

-# Visual basic with MetroFramework
+ - Visual basic with MetroFramework

-Libraries
+# Libraries

-# RestSharp for create request to the API
+- RestSharp for create request to the API
-# MetroFramework
+- MetroFramework